jeesoncherukattil/QuizAppLite/README.md

 # QuizAppLite
-Andoid Quiz App with authnetication
+Andoid Quiz App with authentication

 App has the feature to create a quiz and play quiz.
 The user authentication and register feature is also included